GNOME/gnome-shell/README.md

 ## Feature requests

-gnome-shell is a core compoment of the GNOME desktop experience.
+gnome-shell is a core component of the GNOME desktop experience.
 As such, any changes in behavior or appearance only happen in accordance with the [GNOME design team][design-team].